Georgia EBT Deposit Schedule for 2025

 Why Your EBT Deposit Might Be Late and What to Do

-Several factors can cause a delay in your EBT deposit, often stemming from internal state agency processes.
+Several factors can cause a delay in your benefits, from internal agency issues to problems with your case file.

 Do EBT Benefits Expire or Roll Over?

-Cash assistance from TANF also rolls over monthly.
-Unlike food benefits, Georgia does not expunge unused TANF funds for inactivity.
-The money remains on your card until you spend or withdraw it, and the state cannot automatically apply it to a debt.
+Cash assistance from TANF also rolls over monthly, but these funds do not expire or get expunged for inactivity.
+This policy is distinct from the typical SNAP deposit dates.
+The money remains on your card until you decide to spend or withdraw it, as the state cannot automatically apply it to a debt.

 Download the app